 College of Arts and Sciences

 Just from looking at the title, it may seem like “arts” and “sciences” are at opposite ends of the spectrum.
 But here at UM, it all makes sense.
-Our Arts & Sciences students are preparing to change the world for the better, and that requires a dual perspective.
-It means taking a scientific approach through asking the right questions and formulating hypotheses, but it also means that an artistic use of creativity and attention to detail is paramount.
-From French to Philosophy, from Chemistry to History, our students all have one thing in common: they’re going places.
+Our students are preparing to change the world for the better, and that requires a dual perspective.
+It means not only taking a scientific approach through asking the right questions and formulating hypotheses, but it also means that an artistic use of creativity and attention to detail is paramount.
+From French to Philosophy, from Chemistry to History, students in the College of Arts and Sciences all have one thing in common: they’re going places.

 Our Mission is to educate citizens and prepare them for a diverse and changing world.

-With departments in the natural sciences, social sciences, and humanities, the College of Arts and Sciences offers major and minor programs of study for students seeking a liberal education, whether for personal development or as a foundation for specialized professional study.
+With departments in the natural sciences, social sciences, and humanities, the College of Arts and Sciences offers major and minor programs of study for students seeking a liberal arts education.

 Why UM for Arts & Sciences?